-You can also read this article by Allison Bailes quick before you keep going that way it’ll make more sense.
+You can also read this article by Allison Bailes quickly before you keep going.
+That way, it’ll make more sense.

-Remember when in anticipation of the garage being converted into a conditioned space, how the system was oversized by the ½ ton?
+Remember when, in anticipation of the garage being converted into a conditioned space, how the system was oversized by the half-ton?
 How come that didn’t cause any trouble?

-Because we lost about 100 CFM of return air from the former garage and replaced it with unconditioned infiltration air coming into the envelope through every crack and crevice.
-If a supply vent brings in 160-180 CFM of cold air and all you have as return is a door undercut of 1” on a 36” door, on an isolated room you’ll only get 80 CFM back.
+Because we lost about 100 CFM of return air from the former garage and replaced it with unconditioned infiltration air coming into the envelope through every crack and crevice, if a supply vent brings in 160-180 CFM of cold air and all you have for return is a door undercut of 1” on a 36” door, on an isolated room, you’ll only get 80 CFM back.
 Because this is not a tight envelope, the balance will likely come from the attic through unsealed access doors and ancillary spaces.
 Therefore, this tonnage increased was pretty much a wash and an extra expense on the utility bill.

 But what does that mean?
 Remember how we can only get about 80 CFM worth of return air?
-Now there is more airflow going into each room with a door closed, but we are getting less a percentage of it back.
-If for example there were four bedrooms with the doors closed, and the total combined airflow for these rooms was 700 CFM then we are getting 320 CFM of it back or 46%.
-If with the bigger unit the total airflow went up by 20% then there are 840 CFM going in but still, only 320 CFM coming back which is now 38%.
-Consequently, the pressure in the central open area is even lower and there is a higher pressure differential driver bringing unconditioned air into the building envelope.
-If there isn’t a low resistance path for the return air to travel from the isolated rooms to the core/main return area, then upsizing the system will result in more infiltration, not necessarily more cooling of the space.
+Now, there is more airflow going into each room with a door closed, but we are getting less a percentage of it back.
+If, for example, there were four bedrooms with the doors closed, and the total combined airflow for these rooms was 700 CFM, then we are getting 320 CFM of it back, or 46%.
+If the total airflow went up by 20% with the bigger unit, then there are 840 CFM going in.
+Still, only 320 CFM is coming back, which is now 38%.
+Consequently, the pressure in the central open area is even lower, and there is a higher pressure differential driver bringing unconditioned air into the building envelope.
+If there isn’t a low-resistance path for the return air to travel from the isolated rooms to the core/main return area, then upsizing the system will result in more infiltration, not necessarily more cooling of the space.

 But wait for a second!
 Isn’t this an air conditioner?!
 If the air conditioner is bigger, then it should be able to handle more significant loads.

-Correct, higher loads of design conditions at 80 °F DB and 67 °F WB, not of infiltration air at 75 °F Dew Point!
-Imagine that you were trying to thread the needle and every time you miss the hole somebody kept handing you a thicker thread.
+Correct, but those are higher loads of design conditions at 80 °F DB and 67 °F WB, not of infiltration air at 75 °F dew point!
+Imagine that you were trying to thread the needle, and every time you miss the hole, somebody kept handing you a thicker thread.

 The capacity of the system went up

-So now is the present day and it’s your turn to screw up.
+So, now it's the present day, and it’s your turn to screw up.
 Of course, you meant well and wanted to do the best possible job but, you were doomed right out of the gate.
-If you see a 4-ton system and the consumers tell you that it has been keeping the house comfortable, then what do you replace it with?
-A newer, shinier and more efficient 4-ton system…with a constant CFM ECM (not the same as a continuous torque) evaporator motor…and a larger diameter suction line…and added low resistance return air paths to all the isolated rooms.
+If you see a 4-ton system, and the consumers tell you that it has been keeping the house comfortable, then what do you replace it with?
+A newer, shinier, and more efficient 4-ton system—with a constant CFM ECM (not the same as a continuous torque) evaporator motor, a larger-diameter suction line, and added low resistance return air paths to all the isolated rooms.

-With the larger diameter suction line, you got about 2.5% of total capacity back over the old system with the 3/4 line.
-About 1,000 BTU/H, not much but the system capacity did go up.
+With the larger-diameter suction line, you got about 2.5% of total capacity back over the old system with the 3/4 line.
+It's about 1,000 BTU/H, which isn't much, but the system capacity did go up.

-Sure the ceiling recessed lights are still there and the reverse stack effect is still doing its thing but, in light of the new circumstances, the occupants will have double down on those to have a chance at the system, not short cyclin – as much.
+Sure, the ceiling recessed lights are still there, and the reverse stack effect is still doing its thing, but in light of the new circumstances, the occupants will have to double down on those to have a chance at the system, not short-cycling—as much.